 We use a simple claims process and our no win no fee guarantee means that you can pursue your claim without having to worry about cost implications.

 At Direct2Compensation starting your claim is easy.
-You can call us on 01225 430285 or if you prefer, we can call you back.
+You can call us on 01225 430285 or if you prefer, .
 One of our team will discuss your situation before assigning a specialist solicitor to pursue your claim for compensation.